ade3l/CSE1007-Lab/5 - Exception, Collections and Lambda/readme.md

-## 5 Exception, Collections, and Lambda
+## Activity 5 - Exception, Collections, and Lambda

 You are expected to develop the code using the following concepts in Java
 -   Exception Handling